These images are maps of the surface of Mars, showing where the volcanos are located.

 Image from: NASA

-Unlike Earth, there is no plate tectonics on Mars.
+Unlike Earth, there is no continental drift on Mars today.
 The Martian surface does not seem to have changed or moved in billions of years.
-The evidence for this fact can be found in two ways.

 - 1.)
-An examination of the surface of Mars shows cratering at all latitudes and longitudes.
+The surface of Mars shows craters at all latitudes and longitudes.
 Craters are wiped out when the surface of a planet moves.
-Since cratering stopped soon after the solar system formed, about 4 billion years ago, a surface which still shows evidence of that catering has not changed in a very long time.
+A surface which shows a lot of caters has not changed in a very long time.

 You might also be interested in: